scubed2010/MongoRedi/README.md

 # MongoRedi
-MongoRedi is wrapper around the MongoDB driver that exposes the key CRUD operations that are needed to interact with an instance of MongDB.
+MongoRedi is a wrapper around the MongoDB driver that exposes the key CRUD operations that are needed to interact with an instance of MongDB.
 Additionally, collections can be annotated to allow for all data to be retrieved from Redis rather than going all the way to MongoDB.

 ## Use Cases
 MongoRedi is implemented using .NET Standard, so you can easily integrate it with the .NET Framework or .NET Core.